Citizens United v. FEC: Subsequent judicial developments

 The Citizens United ruling represented a turning point on campaign finance, allowing unlimited election spending by corporations and labor unions, and setting the stage for Speechnow.org v.
 FEC (2010), which authorized the creation of super PACs, and McCutcheon v.
 FEC (2014), which struck down other campaign finance restrictions.
 The ruling also influenced the outcome of Arizona Free Enterprise Club's Freedom Club PAC v.
-Bennett (2011) in which the Supreme Court outlawed public funding by states for candidates who were unable to compete with the corporate donations gained by their opponents.
-While the long-term legacy of this case remains to be seen, an early study by one political scientist has concluded that Citizens United worked in favor of the electoral success of Republican candidates.
+Bennett (2011), in which the Supreme Court outlawed public funding by states for candidates who are unable to compete with the corporate donations gained by their opponents.
+An early study by a political scientist concluded that Citizens United works in favor of Republican candidates.

 Public reactions

-The Citizens United ruling was highly controversial and remains a subject of widespread public discussion.
+Citizens United was highly controversial and remains a subject of widespread public discussion.

 Support

 Citizens United, upon its victory, said "Today's U.S. Supreme Court decision allowing Citizens United to air its documentary films and advertisements is a tremendous victory, not only for Citizens United but for every American who desires to participate in the political process."
 Republican politicians and advisors universally praised the Supreme Court's decision.
 According to Senate Minority Leader Mitch McConnell, "For too long, some in this country have been deprived of full participation in the political process.
 With today's monumental decision, the Supreme Court took an important step in the direction of restoring the First Amendment rights of these groups by ruling that the Constitution protects their right to express themselves about political candidates and issues up until Election Day.
 By previously denying this right, the government was picking winners and losers.
 Our democracy depends upon free speech, not just for some but for all."

 Republican campaign consultant Ed Rollins opined that the decision adds transparency to the election process and will make it more competitive.
 Campaign finance attorney Cleta Mitchell, who had filed an amicus curiae brief on behalf of two advocacy organizations supporting Citizens United, wrote that "The Supreme Court has correctly eliminated a constitutionally flawed system that allowed media corporations... to freely disseminate their opinions about candidates using corporate treasury funds, while denying that constitutional privilege to Susie's Flower Shop Inc. ...
 The real victims of the corporate expenditure ban have been nonprofit advocacy organizations across the political spectrum."